 Oldest Turtle Species

 Of all the types, the largest turtle in the world is the leatherback sea turtle, having an average shell of length 6.6 ft and weighing around 2,000 lbs, while the smallest turtle that has an average length of 3.1 inches and weighs around 5 Oz is the speckled padloper tortoise.
+Want to know more about turtle facts?
+Get your coffee, sit well and relax.

 It is evident from this huge difference among the smallest and the largest species of turtle, that there is a huge incongruity in the reptilian families.
 With the passage of time, the evolution of the species has occurred, resulting in more diversity among the turtles, each having its own unique characteristics.